 In response to engagement with key stakeholders in the food service industry, a free online training course that includes videos and interactive activities has been developed as part of the National Allergy Strategy and was launched in July 2017.

 The course provides training that is fast, easy and freely available at www.foodallergytraining.org.au

 A community education website www.foodallergyeducation.org.au has also been developed for people with food allergy and their carers.

-The 250K website is a hub for the 250,000 young Australians living with severe allergies, developed in response to a national online survey and focus groups sessions with teens and young adults.To access the website go to www.250K.org.au
+Launched in June 2017, The 250K website is a hub for the 250,000 young Australians living with severe allergies.
+It developed as part of the National Allergy Strategy in response to a national online survey and focus groups sessions with teens and young adults.To access the website go to www.250K.org.au